 A mixer is encoded in normalized units from -10000 to 10000, corresponding to -1..+1.

 M: 2 O: 10000 10000 0 -10000 10000 S: 0 0 -6000 -6000 0 -10000 10000 S: 0 1 6500 6500 0 -10000 10000

 Where each number from left to right means:

 - M: Indicates two scalers for two control inputs.
 It indicates the number of control inputs the mixer will receive.

-- S: Indicates the first input scaler: It takes input from control group #0 (attitude controls) and the first input (roll).
-It scales the input * 0.6 and reverts the sign (-0.6 becomes -6000 in scaled units).
+- S: Indicates the first input scaler: It takes input from control group #0 (Flight Control) and the first input (roll).
+It scales the roll control input * 0.6 and reverts the sign (-0.6 becomes -6000 in scaled units).
 It applies no offset (0) and outputs to the full range (-1..+1)

-- S: Indicates the second input scaler: It takes input from control group #0 (attitude controls) and the second input (pitch).
-It scales the input * 0.65 and reverts the sign (-0.65 becomes -6500 in scaled units).
+- S: Indicates the second input scaler: It takes input from control group #0 (Flight Control) and the second input (pitch).
+It scales the pitch control input * 0.65.
 It applies no offset (0) and outputs to the full range (-1..+1)

-Both scalers are added, which for a flying wing means the control surface takes maximum 60% deflection from roll and 65% deflection from pitch.
-As it is over-committed with 125% total deflection for maximum pitch and roll, it means the first channel (roll here) has priority over the second channel / scaler (pitch).
+Behind the scenes, both scalers are added, which for a flying wing means the control surface takes maximum 60% deflection from roll and 65% deflection from pitch.

 The complete mixer looks like this: